-Note that the Scheme 5B clinical scenarios will be distributed by e-mail.
+Note that the Scheme 5B clinical scenarios will be distributed electronically.

 Participants are expected to make a report on each of the patient scenarios.

 Reports must be written in English and must be identical in format to that used for routine clinical reporting.